 I hope you will allow me to depart from my usual blog theme of Japan for one post.
 I recently went on vacation to the island of Penang in Malaysia and spent an amazing few hours walking in the heat and humidity around the historical town of George town.
 I saw things around Georgetown that are similar to the things that I love about Japan - tradition and history.

 George Town was founded in 1786 and very quickly became an important trading post for the region.
 In 1957, George Town, along with the rest of Malaysia gained independence from Britain.
 In 2008 George Town was listed as a UNESCO World Heritage Site for having a unique architectural and cultural townscape different to anywhere else in East and Southeast Asia.
-In 2010, George Town was ranked as the most liveable city in Malaysia and number 8 in all of Malaysia.
+In 2010, George Town was ranked as the most liveable city in Malaysia and number 8 in all of Asia.
 That's pretty impressive!
 George Town is also the sister city to my city in Australia, Adelaide.

 I had been planning this trip to Penang for quite a while and had been eagerly looking forward to it as it had been over two years since my last real holiday!
 I had done a bit of research about places to go and where to eat good food as Penang has a reputation of being the food capital of Malaysia.
 The great thing about Penang is that the street food is completely safe.
 You can go to almost any Hawker stall and confidently each what they prepare.
 One of the dishes that I was looking forward to trying was something called Nasi Kandar which is a dish of steamed rice upon which they put a variety of curries and side dishes.
 The most famous of which can be found at a street restaurant called "Line Clear".
 Remember that name if you ever visit Penang!